Lumps & Bumps After Liposuction: How to Smooth Out Stomach?

 • Get plenty of rest and avoid stress;

-• Maintain a healthy diet rich in lean protein, fibre, minerals, and vitamins;
+• Maintain a healthy diet rich in lean protein, fiber, minerals, and vitamins;

 • Stay hydrated to increase your metabolism;